jethornton/rpi/docs/source/lite-install.rst

 After the reboot you will be at a completly blank screen if your logged in.

-Either open a terminal or SSH into the Rpi and test that you have the path set to include your bin directory.
-Look for /home/your name/bin.
+Right click in the Rpi to open a terminal and test that you have the path set to include your bin directory.
+Look for /home/your name/bin in the path
 ::

   echo $PATH